Even though Precious Jeopardy is a beautiful Christmas story, I wanted to read it one last time before I gave it away, as a gift, to a true friend.

 Comment: How many times I have blamed my wife for my shortcomings and frustrations over the years?

 3. His senses seemed abnormally keen.
 It was a great thing to be alive.
 The bare fact of living had never struck him with such vividness.
 Might it not be possible, he reasoned, that jeopardy sharpens the wits?
 It was said to be true of the drowning… Perhaps Nature had intended that any hazard of life should carry some high compensation, as if She said, ‘Here’s a pleasant medicine for your worry, who only think you have been alive… How do you like living–really living?… Want to go back now?’ ∼ Lloyd C. Douglas–The Author (2.27,28.2)

-Comment: I have experienced this “living” a few times in my life though it wasn’t related to a life or death circumstance, due to spiritual awakenings.
+Comment: I have experienced this “living” a few times in my life.
+Although it wasn’t related to a life or death circumstance; it was due to spiritual awakenings and higher energy levels.